 Polya Medvedeva launched her contemporary jewellery line in 2010, she is an oil and ink painter, who works in Berlin.
 Her inspiration takes it’s roots from the aesthetics western and asian theoretics, such as Xie He (China, 5th century) or soviet philosopher Mikhail Lifshitz.

 Her jewellery work is made of two parts: technical accurate work by jewellers with years of experience and new sculptural ideas by the artist.
-Each piece is a limited edition, many pieces were created in one copy.
-Polya's designer jewellery pieces are regularly featured in Vogue UA, Harper’s Bazaar UA, Another magazine UK and the other magazines.
+Each piece is a limited edition.
+Polya's designer jewellery pieces were featured in Vogue UA, Harper’s Bazaar UA, Another magazine UK and the other magazines.

 One of the connoisseurs of Polya’s artwork is the German actress Anne Ratte-Polle, who chose the jewellery for the 64th Berlinale Film Festival.
 For ten years Polya showcases her jewellery in boutique Atelier1, which first foray internationally was a corner in Dover street market (London).